-Each Employer contributes the amount specified in the collective bargaining agreement between the Union and the Employer under which you work.
+Each employer contributes the amount specified in the collective bargaining agreement between the Union and the Employer under which you work.
 If you are an employee whose employment is not governed by the term of a collective bargaining agreement, the employer contribution is set by the participation or other agreement your Employer signs.
-Contributions made on your behalf by your Employer are placed in your Account.
+Contributions made on your behalf by your Employer are placed in an account in your name.
 No self-contributions are allowed to this Plan.

-Contributions which are made to Accounts on account of qualified military service shall be paid from the assets of the Trust and shall be determined by taking the average of the hours worked, on a monthly basis, by the affected participant during the 24 months immediately preceding the start of the qualified military service.
-You must notify the Plan Office when you take leave for military service, and promptly when you return, and present your order of honorable discharge.
-Contact the Plan Office for further information.
+Contributions which are made to Participant accounts on account of qualified military service shall be paid from the assets of the Trust, and shall be determined by taking the average of the hours worked, on a monthly basis, by the affected Participant during the 24 months immediately preceding the start of the qualified military service.
+You must notify the administrator when you take leave for military service, and promptly when you return, and present your order of honorable discharge.
+Contact the administrator for further information.